tusharkm/Prudential_project/README.md

 Objective:
 --------------
-To develop a predictive model that is quicker, less laborintensive for new and exsisting customers accurately classifies risk using a automated approach, you can greatly impact public perception of the industry.
+To develop a predictive model that is quicker, less labor-intensive for new and existing customers and to accurately classifies risk using an automated approach.